 1. Select SSH option

-While configuring Source connection, select Connect through SSH checkbox.
+While configuring the Source connection, select the Connect through SSH check box.

 2. Provide SSH Server Details